Code of Practice

-13.5.1 the failure of property forming part of the estate to sell or;
+13.5.1 the failure of property forming part of the estate to sell; or

-13.5.2 by legal action taken in relation to the estate or;
+13.5.2 by legal action taken in relation to the estate; or

 13.5.3 matters that were not apparent at the time the estimate was given.

-14.0 Introduction of other Products or Services must be for the Client’s benefit
+14.0 Introduction of other products or services must be for the Client’s benefit

-14.1 When a Member introduces products or services outside of the scope of this Code, whether by himself or through a third party, he shall advise the Client that the provision of such services are not covered by this Code and how the delivery of such services are regulated, if at all.
-When introducing other products and services the Member must hold the best interests of the Client as paramount and any benefit they may derive from the introduction as ancillary and they shall make it clear to the Client that there may be other suitable providers of the product or service.
+14.1 When a Member introduces products or services outside of the scope of this Code, whether by themself or through a third party, they shall advise the Client that the provision of such services are not covered by this Code and how the delivery of such services are regulated, if at all.
+When introducing other products and services, the Member must hold the best interests of the Client as paramount and any benefit they may derive from the introduction as ancillary and they shall make it clear to the Client that there may be other suitable providers of the product or service.